squaresLab/genprog-code/README.md

     `make`, either in this directory or the genprog-code/src directory should do the trick.

+    We like to go to src/ and do:
+       ./repair --help

+    To make sure it worked.

     The build process will produce several artifacts:
     * `repair`: the main GenProg repair program